demisto/content-docs/docs/tutorial-setup-dev.md

 ### Operating System

-So far we've been using the following Operating Systems:
+So far we've been using the following Operating Systems as development environments for integrations:
 - MacOS
 - Linux
 - Windows (only with WSL - [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/about))